Contact Us Now For a Free Consultation

 After hearing all of the evidence and the arguments, the judge continued the case for a few weeks to consider what his decision would be.
 Eventually, the judge issued a written opinion finding the defendant NOT GUILTY of the domestic battery.
 I was able to take the previous Domestic Battery conviction and turn it around on the state and use it to weaken, and ultimately defeat their theory of the case.
 What the state thought would be a weapon to use against the defendant was used as a sword against them to win the case.

-McHenry County Domestic Battery attorney, James Dimeas, has been handling Domestic Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
+McHenry County Domestic Battery attorney, James Dimeas, has been handling Domestic Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.
 James Dimeas is a nationally-recognized, award-winning, Domestic Battery lawyer and published author.
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018."
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018, 2019, and 2020."
 Expertise name James Dimeas a "Best Criminal Defense Lawyer in Chicago."
-James Dimeas has been named a "Best DUI Attorney."
+James Dimeas was named a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys have named James Dimeas a "10 Best Attorney for Client Satisfaction."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any Domestic Battery lawyer in the United States.
+AVVO rates James Dimeas as "Superb", 10 out of 10, the highest rating possible for any Domestic Battery lawyer in the United States.